Strategic Grid 2040

 Swissgrid had already developed a multi-year plan for the needs-based modernisation of the transmission system back in 2015, before the entry into force of the statutory provisions on the grid development process: the «Strategic Grid 2025».
 The «Strategic Grid 2025» includes ten projects.
 The defined projects are all in various stages of implementation.
 The following diagram provides an overview.

-As part of the grid planning for the «Strategic Grid 2040», Swissgrid reviews the need for the as yet unrealised projects from the «Strategic Grid 2025».
-Only projects that continue to be required are implemented.
 The needs-based expansion of the grid is crucial for Switzerland’s long-term security of supply.
 It is therefore important that political bodies, the authorities and the public support this critical infrastructure and that the modernisation of the transmission system is accelerated by means of efficient approval procedures.